 The Vatican receives millions of visitors annually.
 Tourists come from all over the world to see the Vatican Museums, St. Peter’s Basilica, and other Vatican highlights.
 This section contains useful information for make visiting the Vatican easier and has been updated with Covid-19 health measures put in place by the Holy See for visiting places in Vatican City.
 Please refer to official Vatican websites when possible for the most current information.

-Due to Covid-19, participation of the general public in the Masses celebrated by Pope Francis has been temporarily suspended.
+Due to health concerns regarding Covid-19, participation of the general public in Masses celebrated by Pope Francis have been temporarily suspended.
 They will be live-streamed on www.vaticannews.va.

 The Sunday Angelus, held at noon on St. Peter’s Square and presided over by Pope Francis, is open to the public.
 It is also live-streamed from the Apostolic Library starting at 12 P.M.
 (CET) with English translation on www.vaticanews.va.

-*Please note that private audiences with Pope Francis are reserved for heads of state and other high-ranking officials.
+*Please note that private audiences with the Pope are reserved for heads of state and other high-ranking officials.